-Guidance on the arrangements for relief for site restoration work under Parts 2 and 3 of the Landfill Disposals Tax (Wales) Act 2017 (LDTA).
+Guidance on the arrangements for relief for site restoration work under parts 2 and 3 of the Landfill Disposals Tax (Wales) Act 2017 (LDTA).

-LDTA/4000 Reliefs: Site Restoration
+LDTA/4000 Reliefs: site restoration

-This guidance provides an overview of the arrangements for relief for site restoration work (under Parts 2 and 3 LDTA).
+This is an overview of the arrangements for relief for site restoration work under part 2 and 3 of Landfill Disposals Tax (Wales) Act 2017 (LDTA).

 Reliefs are only available for disposals at authorised landfill sites.

 Under section 8, Landfill Disposals Tax (Wales) Act 2017 (LDTA), the use of any material for site restoration work is to be treated as a taxable disposal.